rdinch/MathResourceStudio-Help/docs/activities/Puzzles/diamond-math.md

 There are two options for this exercise set:

-Â· for early learners, the right and left numbers are given and the students must calculate the top number using multiplication and the bottom number using addition
+· for early learners, the right and left numbers are given and the students must calculate the top number using multiplication and the bottom number using addition

-Â· for a more challenging questions, the top and bottom numbers are given and students have to find two numbers that when added together equal the bottom sum while when multiplied together equal the top product
+· for a more challenging questions, the top and bottom numbers are given and students have to find two numbers that when added together equal the bottom sum while when multiplied together equal the top product

 Change the number of exercises